The Atlantic Companion · Wild Atlantic Way · Cork

 A vast star-shaped fort built in the 1670s on the eastern side of Kinsale harbour.
 One of the best-preserved coastal artillery forts in Europe — you can walk the bastions and look straight back across the water at James Fort opposite.
 OPW guided tours in season; the views alone are worth the entry.

-Good to know · Open year-round; check OPW.ie for hours.
+Good to know · Check current opening hours on OPW.ie before visiting.
 Paid car park.
 20-minute walk from town along the harbour.

 View